 I have my mother to thank for providing the inspiration for this beautiful plum tart.
-Another wonderful thing is, my plum tart wears another hat: Apple tart. one and the same recipe.
+Another wonderful thing is, my plum tart wears another hat: its close cousin, Apple tart: one and the same recipe.
 When it comes to baking (and cooking) with healthy ingredients, my mother is to this day the undisputed master.
 You might say I come by my Whole Foods Philosophy quite honestly.

 The base for my plum tart/apple tart is not a classic pie crust as we know it, it is more like a cookie dough, making this tart much less perishable than the classic fruit tarts.
 You will create in no time a dessert that looks as professional as it tastes.
 Just be sure to get one of those fluted spring form pie plates, which make unmolding easy as, well, pie.
 This plum tart is a very good example of how elegant rustic can often get.
 The apple tart variation is no less luscious, and is brushed with a very simple apricot-rum glaze at the end of baking: I am including the instructions at the bottom.